Subscribe to our mailing list.

 View the live platinum spot price per troy ounce, gram, and kilogram.
 You can also see the 24-hour price trend for platinum.
 Below is an interactive platinum price chart with historical pricing, as well as additional historic long term platinum price charts below.

 Platinum Spot Price and the Price of Platinum per Ounce

 We strive to ensure that you are always able to answer the question of how much is platinum worth, and how much is platinum per ounce today?
-These are crucial considerations for any investor interested in diversifying their portfolio with precious metals in order to safeguard it against market fluctuations, currency devaluation and other threats.
-From the current platinum spot price to historical platinum prices, we ensure that you have the information needed to make smart investment choices.
+These are crucial considerations for any investor interested in diversifying their portfolio with precious metals in order to safeguard it against market fluctuations, further fiat currency devaluations, and other wealth-related threats.

 Why are investors buying Platinum Bullion products?

-100% FREE guide with Platinum Research ➩ Bullion Buying eBook
+100% FREE guide on platinum bullion buying ➩ Bullion Buying eBook

 Understanding the Platinum Spot Price